Vyral/base-template/_posts/2019-01-24-the-home-you-desire-is-more-affordable-than-you-think.md

 {% include youtube.html %}

-Whether you’re thinking of buying your first home, your dream home, or your second home, it doesn’t cost as much as you think.
+<p style="text-align: center;"><em>Whether you’re thinking of buying your first home, your dream home, or your second home, it doesn’t cost as much as you think.</em></p>

 If you’re thinking of buying a second home, I have good news for you. &nbsp;